Palak Corn Recipe

 How do I make this makai palak curry gluten-free?

-To make gluten-free palak corn, just skip adding asafetida to the recipe.
+To make gluten-free palak corn, omit the asafetida from the recipe.
 All the other ingredients are already gluten-friendly.

 How do I give a smoky flavor (Dhungar) to the palak corn curry?